Bipartite Fluctuations and Charge Fractionalization in Quantum Wires: Introduction

-To motivate further the present work, we observe that direct measures of many-body entangled systems, e.g. through bipartite entanglement entropy \cite{Lin,Harvard}, are also showing a huge interest in the community building a bridge with quantum information theory.
+To motivate the present work, we emphasize that direct measures of the entangled nature of many-body systems are possible in a laboratory through quantum information theory tools such as bipartite entanglement entropy \cite{Lin,Harvard}.
 For Luttinger liquids, this entropy shows a logarithmic behavior with distance \cite{CalabreseCardy}.
 The 1D Fermi gas and the Luttinger liquid reveal the same entanglement entropy.
 In this work, our goal is to clarify how we can reveal fractional charges of 1D quantum wires from such equilibrium methods in a quantum information perspective.
-From this angle, it is useful to take the point of view of {\it bipartite charge fluctuations} \cite{chargefluctuations} that we introduced as a possible marker of the many-body entangled nature of ground states e.g. in Luttinger liquids taking place between two macroscopic regions of the sample; this gives rise to a logarithmic behavior as a function of length or as a function of time similar to the entanglement entropy.
-Bipartite charge fluctuations mean that we study the variance (noise) associated to the charge or number of electrons in one of the two regions of the wire.
+It is useful to consider charge fluctuations occurring between two macroscopic subsystems.
+One of us introduced this tool, through the {\it bipartite charge fluctuations} \cite{chargefluctuations}, as a marker of the many-body entangled nature of ground states.
+Bipartite charge fluctuations precisely mean that we study the variance (noise) associated to the charge or number of electrons in one of the two regions of the wire.
+They show a logarithmic dependence on the system size or of time in analogy to the entanglement entropy.
 This probe reveals the Luttinger parameter $K$ as a prefactor which has the significance of the compressibility from an analogy to statistical physics \cite{chargefluctuations}.
-To reveal precisely the fractional charges $f_R=\frac{1+K}{2}$ and $f_L=\frac{1-K}{2}$ in units of the electron charge \cite{PhamOrsay,SafiSchulz,Steinberg,KarynBertAmir,Karyn}, in this work, we introduce the {\it bipartite chiral charge fluctuations} i.e. bipartite fluctuations of charge associated to the true chiral quasiparticles which move to the left and to the right.
-This will be obtained when adding {\it bipartite charge and current fluctuations}: Eqs. (\ref{chiralcharges}), (\ref{fluctuations}) and (\ref{chargefluctuations}) will reveal the fractional charges i.e. $f_L^2+f_R^2$ as a prefactor of the logarithmic scaling.
-From Landauer's point of view, noise here is a quantum signal i.e. it precisely measures the entangled nature of chiral quasiparticles.
-We clarify the link with the dephasing of mesoscopic interferences at zero temperature in Eq. (\ref{formuladephasing}).
-Bipartite charge fluctuations of chiral quasiparticles in the fractional quantum Hall effect are also a useful tool to probe edge states \cite{Fradkin,FQHE1/2}.
+To reveal the fractional charges $f_R=\frac{1+K}{2}$ and $f_L=\frac{1-K}{2}$ in units of the electron charge \cite{PhamOrsay,SafiSchulz,Steinberg,KarynBertAmir,Karyn}, in this work, we introduce the {\it bipartite chiral charge fluctuations} i.e. bipartite fluctuations of charge associated to the true chiral quasiparticles which move to the left and to the right.
+This will be obtained when adding (summing) {\it bipartite charge and current fluctuations}: Eqs. (\ref{chiralcharges}), (\ref{fluctuations}) and (\ref{chargefluctuations}) will reveal the fractional charges i.e. $f_L^2+f_R^2$ as a prefactor of the logarithmic scaling.
+We formulate a relation to ground-state energetics in Eq. (\ref{energetics}).
+Also, we clarify the link with the dephasing of mesoscopic interferences at zero temperature in Eq. (\ref{formuladephasing}).